redpanda-data/connect/docs/using_http.md

 ### HTTP Server

 Currently the only supported HTTP input type, also only supports POST requests at this time.

-By default this input type will only preserve the posted BODY of the request, refer to the `full_contents_forwarding` option below for preserving headers.
+This input type will only preserve the BODY of the request.

 #### Config